Selena Gomez, Ariana Grande And More Take Sides In Nicki Minaj And Remy Ma Feud

 In the said clip, both Selena Gomez and Jhene Aiko can be seen lip-syncing Nicki’s latest song “No Fraud” while out for a drive.
 On the other hand, Tinashe can be seen dancing to Nicki’s tune while driving with a friend.
 As for Ariana Grande, the songstress shared a screenshot of Nicki’s cover photo indicating that she has been listening to Minaj’s new song.

 To recall, these ladies, particularly Grande and Tinashe, have collaborated with Nicki in the past.
-Grande teamed up with Minaj in 2014 for Jessie J’s massive hit “Bang Bang” and for her single “Side to Side” which was part of her album Dangerous Woman.
+Grande teamed up with Minaj in 2014 for Jessie J’s massive hit “Bang Bang” and for her single “Side to Side,” which was part of her album Dangerous Woman.
 On the other hand, Tinashe was part of Nicki’s The Pinkprint Tour wherein she performed as a supporting act.

 Congrats to @nickiminaj and @arianagrande for the duble platium for Side to side???? #nickiminaj #arianagrande #sidetoside #side2side #doubleplatinum #platinum #arianators #barbz